hamidehalaee/docker_communications/README.md

 # docker_communications
-I am trying to make connection between 2 containers of docker and communicate messages using message brocker such as Rabbimq docker image.
+I am trying to make connection between 2 containers of docker and communicate messages using message brocker such as Rabbimq .

 ## Installation